Mamtha3005/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list tasks
-2. AddressBook shows a list of persons
+2. Tasks shows a list of uncompleted tasks
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific task in the list
-4. AddressBook deletes the person <br>
+4. Taskell deletes the task <br>
 Use case ends.

 **Extensions**